bhattaraiprayag/LLM-Pruning-And-Fairness/README.md

 The files used for this are in the [bias_nli folder](evaluation/bias_nli).

 There is then a function to produce the scores when it is given a model and tokenizer.
 It will return a dictionary with net neutral and fraction neutral values.

+#### Bias-STS

+## Report

+The graphs for the report are produced using [plots.R](report/plots.R) in R. The base folder where the repo is stored must be manually included in the code.
+They are saved to the figures folder.

+The tables for the report based on data are produced using the functions in [tables.py](report/tables.py).
+They are saved to the tables folder in a latex folder.

+[seat_weat.py](report/seat_weat.py) and [stereoset.py](report/stereoset.py) are both able to gather the extra data saved for each of those bias measures in the individual folders for each run.
+They are combined into a single csv.
+This data can then be analysed further.